yapa-ymtl/Time-Keeper/README.md

 ## Installation
 1. Clone the repository:
-    ```bash

         git clone https://github.com/yapa-ymtl/Time-Keeper.git

 2. Build the application using Qt Creator or the command line.

 ## Usage
 - Run the application and create an event by specifying a name and date.
 - View the countdown in the main window or add it as a widget to your desktop.

 ## Contribution
 This is an open-source project, so anyone can contribute to the project by creating an issue and then making a pull request.

 ### How to Contribute
 1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)
 3. Make your changes
 4. Commit your changes (`git commit -m 'Add some feature'`)
 5. Push to the branch (`git push origin feature-branch`)
 6. Create a new Pull Request

 ## License
 This project is licensed under the MIT License.

-        ````